 The second update allows a person to give her health care surrogate the authority to act immediately—without a prior determination of incapacity.
 This amendment to Florida Statute Section 765.202 could be wonderfully beneficial when capacity is fluid.
 Although on first look this appears it could be confusing for medical personnel if two people have the power to make decisions, the law protects against that with a provision assuring that the wishes of the principal (the one who has designated the surrogate) always supersede those of the surrogate in the absence of an incapacity determination.

 Designating Your and Your Children’s Health Care Surrogate

 Designating your health care surrogate is one part of a complete estate plan.
 Additionally, whether for yourself or your minor children, you can choose a date the designation ends or allow it to remain in place until you revoke it.
 You can also update just your health care surrogate forms at any time, and an estate planning attorney can help you understand how this piece fits in the broader picture.

-To talk about your estate plan and health care surrogate goals, call the McCreary Law Office at 904-425-9046.
-I will be glad to discuss your concerns and develop a plan that helps achieve your goals.
+To talk about your estate plan and health care surrogate goals, call tan estate planning attorney to discuss your concerns and develop a plan that helps achieve your goals.